Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

 In my opinion, there are two valid ways to drive traffic with PDFs:

-- by uploading your PDF to SlideShare.net.
+- by uploading PDFs to document-sharing sites like SlideShare.

 SlideShare is the only site that has ever sent me any actual web traffic from my PDF uploads.